Skip to main content

 Retry Policy

-If webhook delivery fails (non-2xx response or timeout), we retry with exponential backoff using the formula min(2^n × 60s, 3600s):
+If webhook delivery fails (non-2xx response or timeout), we retry with exponential backoff and full jitter:

-After 5 failed attempts (maxAttempts=5), the webhook is marked as failed.
+After all retry attempts are exhausted, the webhook event is marked as failed.
 You can manually retry failed events via the API.

 Testing Webhooks